Package insert / product label

 - skin rash or blisters with fever

-- swelling of the arms and legs, hands and feet
+- swelling of the arms, legs, hands and feet

-These are not all the side effects with NSAID medicines.
-Talk to your healthcare provider or pharmacist for more information about NSAID medicines.
+These are not all the possible side effects of NSAIDs.
+For more information, ask your healthcare provider or pharmacist about NSAIDs.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.